mearlboro/Synch.Live/python/synch_live/camera/README.md

 If you do not see your video stream, then check the available video devices with `ls /dev | grep video` and try other indices.

-Using the index of your camera that you found earlir, run
+Using the index of your camera that you found earlir, update the CONFIG_PATH and re-start the Flask app.

     $ cd python
-    $ CONFIG_PATH=./camera/config/generic-camera.yml python3 camera/server/server.py observer
+    $ CONFIG_PATH=./camera/config/generic-camera.yml
+    $ flask --app synch_live.camera.server run

 # Troubleshooting